Arize Phoenix

 Was this helpful?

-Phoenix offers tools to streamline your prompt engineering workflow.
+Phoenix offers tools to workflow.

-Prompt Management - Create, store, modify, and deploy prompts for interacting with LLMs
+- Create, store, modify, and deploy prompts for interacting with LLMs

-Prompt Playground - Play with prompts, models, invocation parameters and track your progress via tracing and experiments
+- Play with prompts, models, invocation parameters and track your progress via tracing and experiments

-Span Replay - Replay the invocation of an LLM.
+- Replay the invocation of an LLM.
 Whether it's an LLM step in an LLM workflow or a router query, you can step into the LLM invocation and see if any modifications to the invocation would have yielded a better outcome.

-Prompts in Code - Phoenix offers client SDKs to keep your prompts in sync across different applications and environments.
+- Phoenix offers client SDKs to keep your prompts in sync across different applications and environments.

 Running Phoenix for the first time?
 Select a quickstart below.